 Here are the top 5 tips to keep in mind when preparing for an interview:

-we all know that first impressions count when it comes to meeting someone new.
+We all know that first impressions count when it comes to meeting someone new.
 This is more important when it comes to occasions like an interview: when someone is deliberately assessing you and scrutinizing your speech and body language.
 In fact, the first five minutes of your interview is the critical moment for you to impress them.
 Miss it and you might find yourself losing the job even if you have the best CV.
 Be punctual.
-Greet your interviewer with a smile and a firm handshake.
+Greet your interviewer with a smile.
 A friendly expression works wonders.
-Be smart and adhere to the company dress code.
+Be smart and adhere to the company dress code, even when attending a video call instead of a physical interview.
 Make regular eye contact and if you find yourself in a panel interview make sure to shift your gaze and make eye contact with the other interviewers as well.
+Should the interview take place online, make sure you're in a place where

 Try to use positive language, even when discussing past challenges.
 NEVER speak negatively about past employers or supervisors.
 Before you answer, rephrase what you have been asked to make sure you are answering the right question.
 If you’re not sure what the interviewer is asking you or why they are asking it, ask for clarification.
 When you feel that you have answered a particularly tough question, get the employer’s feedback before moving on.
 Answer questions properly – even if you need a few moments’ silence to collect your thoughts.
 It’s sometimes tempting to fill the silence by talking but it is better to say you need a minute to think about your answer rather than speak instantly and regret it afterwards.
 Keep in mind that your responses are your sales pitch.
 You're selling the interviewer on yourself as the best candidate for the job.
 Be sure you focus on your relevancy i.e. why you’re a good candidate for the job; how your skills will translate to the duties specified in the job description; what you can contribute to the team; and how you will benefit the company if you're hired.